Dreamfarer/software-construction-uzh-hs24/SoCo_HS24-group_33-a1/README.md

 ## Table of Contents
 - [Overview](#overview): General approach
-- [Test Documentation](#Test_Documentation): Documentation of each test
+- [Test Documentation](#test-documentation): Documentation of each test
-- [Code Documentation](#Code_Documentation): Documentation of each method
+- [Code Documentation](#code-documentation): Documentation of each method
 - [Disclaimer](#disclaimer): Commits and use of generative artificial intelligence

 ## Overview
 This section outlines our general approach and the rationale behind key design decisions.
-For method-specific details, please refer to the [Code Documentation](#Code_Documentation).
+For method-specific details, please refer to the [Code Documentation](#code-documentation).
+For details on the tests in the testing framework, see [Test Documentation](#test-documentation).

 #### Mocking Classes
 We chose to represent classes using dictionaries, as they best mimic the structure and behavior of real Python classes among built-in options.
 Each dictionary (referred to as a 'class') contains at least the following attributes: